-Eureka Child is an NGO that provides quality education to kids belonging to weaker sections of the society.
+Eureka Child is an NGO that provides quality education to kids belonging to weaker sections of society.
 This NGO was set up by old pupils of IIT and BITS Pilani in 1996.
 They have introduced a new scheme called Eureka Superkidz.
 This scheme is available in all the rural areas in Tamil Nadu.
 Their aim is to provide free books, play kits, writing materials, food, etc. to the children in rural areas.
 Also, they conduct puzzles, quizzes, activity games, etc. to make them think and actively participate in studies.
-They provide training in Tamil language, English, maths and science for the children.
-They offer free cab facilities packed with all types of dolls, activity games, balloons, animal models etc. for nursery students.
+They provide training in Tamil language, English, maths, and science for the children.
+They offer free cab facilities packed with all types of dolls, activity games, balloons, animal models, etc. for nursery students.

 3. Sri Sakthi Trust

 Sri Sakthi Trust was started in 2001 by S.P.Jothi, a social activist.
 It is located in Dindigul in Tamil Nadu.
 Its motto is to create consciousness among the rural public about physical cleanliness, the importance of education, the need for employment, saving needs of money, etc. They achieve these by organizing skit and plays concerning society.
 It provides self-employment opportunities and classes for mothers, eco-friendly alertness, etc.

 The NGO known as Hand in Hand is located at Kancheepuram in Tamil Nadu.
 Their main motive is to abolish child labor and provide refuge and education to neglected women in society.
 They have tie-ups with many corporate, government institutions, banks, and foreign companies, etc. to promote its services and empower the women Hand.
 The charity associates of Hand in Hand include Flextronics, the Swedish medical aid, and water.org.